 Dalawella Beach Swing

-One that is particularly famous is the swing at Dalawella Beach in Unawatuna.
-It sits high up in the curve of a bending palm tree right in front of Dream Cabana, and itโs one of the best places to visit in Sri Lanka!
-Here is the exact location.
+The famed swing at Dalawella Beach in Unawatuna sits high in the curve of a bending palm tree, just in front of Dream Cabana.
+It’s one of the most picturesque places we’ve seen in Sri Lanka, especially at sunset!
+Here’s the exact location.

-When we visited, the swing was free of charge.
-However, we heard that these days, youโll likely have to pay a small fee (500 LKR/1.60 USD) to use the swing.
-This is well worth it in our opinion, especially as the owner will need to maintain and upkeep the area.
-Be sure to also stop for a chat with the locals in the nearby huts and bars, and enjoy the vibes of this beautiful spot.
+When we visited, the swing was free.
+However, we heard that these days, youโll likely have to pay a small fee (1000 LKR/3.24 USD) to use it.
+Still well worth it, we think, especially as the owner maintains the area.

 Dikwella Beach Swing

-This beautiful palm tree stands out from its roots almost horizontally, providing a fantastic backdrop for your sunset photos.
-You can find it outside the Dikwella Beach Hotel (see the location here).
+This beautiful palm tree stands almost horizontally, offering a fantastic backdrop for photos.
+We visited around sunset for the best light and colors.
+You can find it outside the Dikwella Beach Hotel (also a great place to stay!).
+Here’s the location.

-Sri Lanka is home to some of the most impressive wildlife and marine life we’ve encountered on our travels.
+During our safaris in Sri Lanka, we’ve seen some of the most impressive wildlife and marine animals we’ve encountered on our travels.
 We’ve been lucky enough to spot elephants, sloth bears, blue whales, dolphins, and even the elusive leopard!
-These animals roam freely in the wild, with many living within the 26 national parks scattered throughout the country.
-In fact, itโs one of the best places for a safari in the world (outside of Africa)!

-One of our most memorable experiences was seeing the famous elephant gathering in Minneriya during September, when thousands of elephants come to the lake to drink.
-You can book a jeep tour to see this here.
+One of our most memorable experiences was seeing the famous elephant gathering in Minneriya in September, when thousands of elephants come to the lake to drink.
+We booked a jeep tour to see this here.

-The Mosque is free to enter, but we recommend incorporating it with other sights on this fun tuk-tuk tour of the city.
+Note: This is a place of worship, so dress appropriately (cover your hair, arms, and legs).
+The mosque is free to enter, but we visited it as part of this fun tuk-tuk tour of the city.

 6. Tea Plantations at Nuwara Eliya

-Nuwara Eliya is one of the best places to visit in Sri Lanka, famous for its rolling green hills and breathtaking tea plantations.
-This area has a rich history and is renowned as one of the world’s most significant tea producers; itโs also where Lipton Tea originated.
+Nuwara Eliya is such a stunning place to visit in Sri Lanka, with its endless rolling green hills and breathtaking tea plantations.
+The area has a rich history and is renowned as one of the world’s most significant tea producers; itโs also where Lipton Tea originated.

 7. Galle Fort – A Must-Visit in Sri Lanka

-Tip: Make sure to head down to Galle fort wall at sunset for fantastic views.
-I also really loved the views from Flag Rock Bastion, where youโll see adrenaline seekers jumping from the cliffs.
+Tip: We visited the Galle Fort wall at sunset for fantastic views and highly recommend this.
+Another great place we loved for views was Flag Rock Bastion, where you’ll spot adrenaline seekers jumping from the cliffs.

 8. Sigiriya Lion Rock

-Sigiriya Lion Rock is known as one of the most remarkable natural phenomena globally and is one of the top places to visit in Sri Lanka!
-The enormous (200m) square-shaped rock emerges from the ground in the middle of a flat, dense landscape.
-The sheer size of the stone is totally jaw-dropping, almost looking as if it has appeared by magic.
+Sigiriya Lion Rock is one of the most remarkable natural phenomena in the world and one of the first places we think of when someone asks us where to visit in Sri Lanka!
+The enormous (200m) square-shaped UNESCO rock towers over the otherwise flat, dense landscape.
+The stone’s sheer size left us speechless; it looks like it has simply appeared by magic.

 9. Pidurangula Rock